AudiusProject/audius-k8s-manifests/README.md

 `https://<your-service-url>/health_check`

-For a Creator Node, one of the fields you should see is spID.
-If you see an spID > 0, your service is up and healthy.
+For a Creator Node, you should see make sure field `selectedDiscoveryProvider` is not null, `creatorNodeEndpoint` is the correct DNS you plan to register on chain and `healthy` is true.
+If these are all correct, your service is up and healthy.

 For a Discovery Provider, if your blockDiff = 0, your service is up and healthy.